openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 Perform the following steps to obtain the configuration data and perfrom the authorization flow.

 1. Create Bridge account in openHAB
+    - if not given in textual configuration `callbackIP`, `callbackPort` and `scope` are autodetected
+    - leave `clientId` and `clientSecret` empty
+    - continue with a new browser tab
 2. Go to [Mercedes Me Login](https://id.mercedes-benz.com/ciam/auth/login) page and login woth your credentials
 3. Go to [Mercedes Developer Page](https://developer.mercedes-benz.com/) Login and you'll have access to the API.
 4. Create a project in the [console tab](https://developer.mercedes-benz.com/console)